Gioni06/cv/README.md

 Occasionally I write about web development.
 I only published three articles in the recent past.
 I hope to find the time to bring more ideas to paper in the future.

-- [Fewer bugs and better software in 30 days]
 - [Use “prefers-color-scheme” to detect macOS dark mode with CSS and Javascript]
 - [Building A Landing Page With Webpack 4]